mccleajo/finalproject/README.md

 Login:
 -Javascript Validation Regex expressions for password, email address

+Cookie logout:
+-We should make the cookie automatically return you to the login page and maybe just say "your session has expired" (and actually log you out)
+-Needs to be set up so on next click it logs you out

 Registration:
 -Validation when user successfully made
 -Javascript validation when user does not input location